Published 15:23 IST, March 3rd 2020

 Advertisement

-A source close to IT Ministry has stated that electronics hardware manufacturing sector is faced with a lack of level-playing field with regards to competing countries and also suffers from a disability of around 8.5% to 11% in terms of lack of required infrastructural facilities, domestic supply chain and logistics, high financial cost, limited availability of quality labour, limited design capabilities, low focus on R&D and lack of skill development.
+A source close to the IT Ministry has stated that the electronics hardware manufacturing sector is faced with a lack of level-playing field with regards to the competing countries and also suffers from a disability of around 8.5% to 11% in terms of lack of required infrastructural facilities, domestic supply chain and logistics, high financial cost, limited availability of quality labour, limited design capabilities, low focus on R&D and lack of skill development.

 Advertisement